mozilla/glean/README.md

 ## Overview

-This repository is used to build the client-side cross-platform Telemetry library called the `Glean SDK`.
+This repository is used to build the client-side cross-platform Telemetry library part of [Glean](https://docs.telemetry.mozilla.org/concepts/glean/glean.html), called the `Glean SDK`.

 The code is organized as follows: